 Rich people buy islands, right?
-Do them one better and get an Island in the Sky--practically all to yourself if you go now.
+Do them one better and get an Island in the Sky — practically all to yourself if you go now.
 Canyonlands' massive Mesa Arch is perched on a cliff that towers 1,000 feet over the rest of the rusty lowlands.
 Get to the arch early and watch the sunrise before the richies buy that, too.
-The super-short hike will make you feel like you got suh'in for nuh'in.
+The super-short hike will make you feel like you got sum'in for nuh'in.

 Natural bridge or natural arch?
 Does it matter anyway?
 Sure does.
 And now you'll know where to find our favorite bridges and arches while simultaneously proving to your kids, bros and compadres that you do indeed know the answer to every question.
 So, what's the difference?

 Natural bridges span high above the ground from one canyon wall to another canyon wall.
-They form from river or stream erosion deep within canyons, and are still eroding from stream erosion and gravity.
+They form from river or stream erosion deep within canyons, and are still eroding from water and gravity.

 Natural arches are formed within a rock wall (The Windows) or are free-standing (Delicate Arch).
 They usually occur in the weak layer of the rock (Entrada sandstone, for example) after years and years of water and wind erosion.